-One bite of this easy Fresh Cranberry Sauce and you’ll wonder why you ever bought the canned stuff!
-Made in less than 20 minutes, this cranberry relish with tart cherries and savory shallots can be made ahead of time and frozen - perfect for Thanksgiving!
+One bite of this easy Homemade Cranberry Sauce and you’ll wonder why you ever bought the canned stuff!
+Made in less than 20 minutes, this whole berry cranberry relish with tart cherries and savory shallots can be made ahead of time and frozen - perfect for Thanksgiving!

 With all of the food to make for Thanksgiving, I understand if you’re reluctant to take on another recipe.
 Between the turkey, the stuffing, the potatoes, the pies, it can get to be a lot.

 But this Homemade Cranberry Sauce - made with fresh cranberries, shallots, dried tart cherries and a generous splash of blackberry liqueur - is sooooooo easy and far outshines anything you can buy in a can.

 Why you'll love this recipe

 ➤ It's sweet and savory: Most cranberry sauces are a bit tart but primarily still sweet.
 This recipe also has a healthy helping of shallots that add a lovely savory flavor to the sauce that pairs perfectly with roasted turkey.